Originally published: 14.DEC.2021

 Although prolactin levels tend to naturally rise in women during pregnancy or after childbirth, in men, prolactin levels usually remain quite low.
-This is why when prolactin levels in men are high, there are a number of potential causes such as medications, an underactive thyroid gland, or prolactinoma: a noncancerous tumor of the pituitary gland .
+This is why when prolactin levels in men are high, there are many potential causes such as medications, an underactive thyroid gland, or prolactinoma: a noncancerous tumor of the pituitary gland .

 Related article: What Does High Estrogen in Men Mean?